-GOP candidate Sean Parnell slams Biden, Dems over 'contempt for middle America'
+GOP candidate Sean Parnell slams Biden, Democrats over 'contempt for middle America'

-Parnell is running against incumbent Democrat Rep. Conor Lamb for a suburban House seat that begins six miles outside of Pittsburgh
+Parnell is running against incumbent Democrat Rep. Conor Lamb for a suburban House seat

 Sean Parnell, a U.S. Army combat veteran and GOP candidate for Pennsylvania's 17th congressional district, ripped Democrats over their "contempt for middle America," accusing the party of abandoning the families and workers they were supposed to represent in favor of hedge fund managers and celebrities.